Code-Institute-Submissions/poetry_cloud/README.md

 * Publishers.
 * Writers or bloggers of poetry.

-These groups make up the target audience and each user type has a reason or need to visit the site.
+The site has been primarily designed to meet the needs of poets and poetry readers as they are the target audience.

-The site has been designed to meet those needs as well as the needs of the business.
+However, publishers and poetry bloggers have been kept in mind and would also benefit from using the app.

-Clear sections which relate specifically to all of the user types above are built into the website's design.
+Clear sections which relate specifically to all of the user stories below are built into the website's design.

-A mobile first approach was taken to create this project with consideration of ease of use and navigation to each of the features/sections.
+A mobile first approach was taken to create this project with consideration of ease of use and intuitive navigation to each of the features/sections.

 ### **User Stories**